 Boronia Plant Care

 Choose the right location when growing boronia.
-These shrubs prefer dappled morning sun and protection from the hot afternoon rays in summer and from wind.
-Plant in a well-draining soil, as root rot is often a problem.
+These shrubs prefer dappled morning sun and protection from the hot afternoon rays in summer and from the wind.
+Plant in well-draining soil, as root rot is often a problem.
 Water regularly, not letting water stand or soil stay soggy.

 Boronia information recommends a substantial layer of mulch to protect the roots and lower the humidity around them.
 A layer of gravel mulch works well.
 Fertilization in spring is recommended, as well.
 Work in pelleted food for native shrubs before mulching.

 Prune after flowering to shape the shrub and encourage foliage to become dense.
 Tip pruning is the preferred method.
 When attention to these details is neglected, boronia may perform as a short-lived perennial.

 Boronia growing needs to involve these efforts if you wish for a long-lived, lasting specimen.
 If you wish to grow a single shrub, container growing is also a great option for boronia, especially in areas where growing year-round outdoors isn’t possible.